Published on June 21st, 2017 | by ECSWE0

 Worried, whether this division along party lines would result in voting down the more favourable amendments, we decided to re-contact the rapporteurs and shadow rapporteurs to better explain, why the initially proposed wording should be kept.
 Furthermore, all committee members received a personalised email encouraging them to vote in favour of our proposals.
 Finally, in a concerted effort with our national members from the Czech republic and the Netherlands, MEPs from these two countries were contacted to explain the relevance of the S&D and ALDE amendments for their local schools.

 Today, we are delighted to report that our sustained efforts were successful: our initial suggestions are now well reflected in compromise amendments N and P that integrate the substance of a whole range of amendments and that were both carried by a broad alliance of members from various political groups.
+They were included as paragraphs 90 and 93 in the final version of the report.
 The adoption of the amended report at committee level is an important milestone as the plenary usually follows the committee line.

 A final adoption in the plenary on 14 September 2017 would be a big achievement for the European Waldorf movement.
 It would allow for entering into a public debate with policy makers, teachers, school-heads, and academics on what constitutes an age-appropriate media pedagogy that reflects the healthy development of children.
 Therefore, let’s keep our fingers crossed for the final plenary vote and sustain our efforts to lobby for an adoption of this important report.